netscaler/netscaler-k8s-ingress-controller/canary/README.md

 -  [Jenkins](https://jenkins.io/): Jenkins is an open source automation server which helps to automate all sorts of tasks related to building, testing, and delivering or deploying software.
 Jenkins also supports running custom scripts as part of your deployment cycle.

--  [Citrix ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/): Citrix provides an Ingress Controller for Netscaler MPX (hardware), Netscaler VPX (virtualized), and Netscaler CPX (containerized) for bare metal and cloud deployments.
-The Citrix ingress controller is built around Kubernetes Ingress and automatically configures one or more Netscalers based on the Ingress resource configuration.
+-  [Netscaler ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/): Citrix provides an Ingress Controller for Netscaler MPX (hardware), Netscaler VPX (virtualized), and Netscaler CPX (containerized) for bare metal and cloud deployments.
+The Netscaler ingress controller is built around Kubernetes Ingress and automatically configures one or more Netscalers based on the Ingress resource configuration.

 **Software Requirements**

 Following Citrix software versions are required for Citrix-Integrated Canary Deployment Solution:

--  Citrix ingress controller build/version: `quay.io/netscaler/netscaler-k8s-ingress-controller:1.39.6`.
+-  Netscaler ingress controller build/version: `quay.io/netscaler/netscaler-k8s-ingress-controller:1.39.6`.
--  Netscaler CPX version: `quay.io/citrix/citrix-k8s-cpx-ingress:13.0-83.27`.
+-  Netscaler CPX version: `quay.io/netscaler/netscaler-cpx:13.1-51.15`.
--  Netscaler Metrics Exporter version: `quay.io/citrix/netscaler-metrics-exporter:1.4.0`.
+-  Netscaler Metrics Exporter version: `quay.io/netscaler/netscaler-adc-metrics-exporter:1.4.9`.

 ### Workflow of a Spinnaker pipeline for Netscaler-Integrated Canary Deployment Solution